CourseMaterial/FutureSystems/docs/source/cm-preparation.rst

 Default Flavor
 ~~~~~~~~~~~~~~

 You can chose a default flavor.
-However, make sure that the falvor
+However, make sure that the flavor
-actially works with the specified image.
+actually works with the specified image.
 Some images require a minimal
 flavor.

 .. code:: python